StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     xpack.security.transport.ssl.certificate_authorities: /usr/share/elasticsearch/config/certs/ca/ca.crt
     ```

-    1. Replace es1 with the IP or host name of the respective node.
+    1. Replace `es1` with the IP or host name of the respective node.
     2. Keep this parameter with the same value for all nodes to ensure proper cluster discovery.

 !!!
 Warning
     When configuring Xpack and SSL with Elasticsearch, it's essential to review the documentation specific to your Elasticsearch version for accurate setup instructions.

-&nbsp;

-### Custom JVM Options
+### Step 2.3: Customize JVM options

-To customize Java virtual machine (JVM) options for Elasticsearch, create a JVM Options File named jvm.options in the directory ``/etc/elasticsearch/jvm.options.d/`` with the following lines:
+To customize Java virtual machine (JVM) options for Elasticsearch, create a JVM options file named `jvm.options` in the directory `/etc/elasticsearch/jvm.options.d/` with the following lines:

 !!!
 Example ""